What types of bunion surgery are there?

 Operation of bunions or hallux valgus

-are to correct the deformity of the first toe, to avoid the appearance of metatarsalgia or the appearance of associated deformities in toes such as hammertoes or claw toes.
-It also prevents hyperkeratosis due to rubbing or pressure from footwear.
-Finally, major damage such as subluxation of the foot joints is avoided.
+The main objectives of hallux valgus surgery hallux valgus are to correct the deformity of the first toe, to avoid the appearance of metatarsalgia or the appearance of associated deformities in toes such as hammertoes or claw toes.
+It also avoids hyperkeratosis due to rubbing or pressure from footwear.
+Finally, it avoids major damage such as subluxations of the foot joints.

 The ultimate purpose of all this is to reestablish correct gait biomechanics, achieving the use of the footwear and eliminating pain.